-A. Purpose.
+(a) Purpose.
 The following Rule for Student Practice is designed to encourage law schools to provide clinical instructions in litigation of varying kinds, and thereby enhance the competence of lawyers in practice before the United States courts.

-B. Student Requirements.
+(b) Student Requirements.
 An eligible student must:

-- 1. be duly enrolled in a law school; - 2. have completed at least four semesters of legal studies or the equivalent; - 3. have knowledge of the Federal Rules of Civil and Criminal Procedure and of Evidence, and the Code of Professional Responsibility; - 4. be enrolled for credit in a law school clinical program which has been certified by the Court; - 5. be certified by the dean of the law school, or the dean's designee, as being of good character and sufficient legal ability, and as being adequately trained, in accordance with paragraphs 1-4 above, to fulfill his or her other responsibilities as a legal intern to both his or her client and the Court; - 6. be certified by the Court to practice pursuant to this Rule; - 7. neither ask for nor receive any compensation or remuneration of any kind for his or her services from the person on whose behalf he or she renders services, but this shall not prevent a lawyer, legal aid bureau, law school, public defender agency, or the state from paying compensation to the eligible law student (nor shall it prevent any agency from making such charges for its services as it may otherwise properly require).
+- (1) be duly enrolled in a law school; - (2) have completed at least four semesters of legal studies or the equivalent; - (3) have knowledge of the Federal Rules of Civil and Criminal Procedure and of Evidence, and the Code of Professional Responsibility; - (4) be enrolled for credit in a law school clinical program which has been certified by the Court; - (5) be certified by the Dean of the law school, or the dean's designee, as being of good character and sufficient legal ability, and as being adequately trained, in accordance with paragraphs (1)-(4) above, to fulfill his or her other responsibilities as a legal intern to both his or her client and the Court; - (6) be certified by the Court to practice pursuant to this Rule; - (7) neither ask for nor receive any compensation or remuneration of any kind for the student's services from the person on whose behalf the student renders services, but this shall not prevent a lawyer, legal aid bureau, law school, public defender agency, or the state from paying compensation to the eligible law student (nor shall it prevent any agency from making such charges for its services as it may otherwise properly require).

-C. Program Requirements.
+(c) Program Requirements.
 The program:

-1. must be a law school clinical practice program for credit, in which a law student obtains academic and practice advocacy training, under supervision of qualified attorneys including federal or state government attorneys or private petitioners;
+- (1) must be a law school clinical practice program for credit, in which a law student obtains academic and practice advocacy training, under supervision of qualified attorneys including federal or state government attorneys or private practitioners; - (2) must be certified by the Court; - (3) must be conducted in such a manner as not to conflict with normal Court schedules; - (4) must be under the direction of a member or members of the regular or adjunct faculty of the law school;

-- 2. must be certified by the Court; - 3. must be conducted in such a manner as not to conflict with normal Court schedules; - 4. must be under the direction of a member or members of the regular or adjunct faculty of the law school: - 5. must arrange for the designation and maintenance of an office in this District to which may be sent all notices which the Court may from time to time have occasion or need to send in connection with this Rule or any legal representation provided pursuant to this Rule.
+(5) must arrange for the designation and maintenance of an office in this District to which may be sent all notices which the Court may from time to time have occasion or need to send in connection with this Rule or any legal representation provided pursuant to this Rule.

-D. Supervisor Requirements.
+(d) Supervisor Requirements.
 A supervising attorney must:

-- 1. be a lawyer whose service as a supervising attorney for this program is approved by the dean of the law school in which the law student is enrolled and who is a member of The Florida Bar in good standing; - 2. be a member of the bar of this Court; - 3. be certified by the Court as a student supervisor; - 4. be present with the student when required by the Court; - 5. co-sign all pleadings or other documents filed with this Court; - 6. assume full personal professional responsibility for a student's guidance in any work undertaken and for the quality of a student's work, and be available for consultation with represented clients; - 7. assist the student in his preparation to the extent the supervising attorney considers it necessary.
+- (1) be a lawyer whose service as a supervising attorney for this program is approved by the dean of the law school in which the law student is enrolled and who is a member of The Florida Bar in good standing; - (2) be a member of the bar of this Court; - (3) be certified by the Court as a student supervisor; - (4) be present with the student when required by the Court; - (5) co-sign all pleadings or other documents filed with this Court; - (6) assume full personal professional responsibility for a student's guidance in any work undertaken and for the quality of a student's work, and be available for consultation with represented clients; - (7) assist the student in his preparation to the extent the supervising attorney considers it necessary.

-E. Certification of Student, Program and Supervising Attorneys.
+(e) Certification of Student, Program and Supervising Attorneys.

-1. Students.
+(1) Students.